jamesmortensen/diamond-chat-aware/README.md

 ###Firefox

+Note that -- assuming Mozilla has not removed the extension due to OpenForge failing the review process -- you can install directly from the [Mozilla Addons page](https://addons.mozilla.org/en-US/firefox/addon/diamondchat/).
+However, if you'd like to install the package from GitHub, or if the extension was removed, please follow the instructions below:

 - [Download the Firefox Extension](https://github.com/jamesmortensen/diamond-chat-aware/blob/master/release/firefox/Diamond%20Chat%20Aware.xpi?raw=true).
 - Download the XPI.
 - Locate the `Diamond Chat Aware.xpi` in your downloads file.